Awareness

 CONTACT INFORMATION

-Planned activities and programs provide the opportunity to connect and build relationships while providing a much-needed service to Ohana, individuals, and the wider community of others who support the cause.
-Together with our colleagues; Prevent Suicide Hawai`i Task force members and entities, we are able to provide diverse resources.
+Planned activities and programs provide the opportunity to connect and build relationships while providing a much-needed service to Ohana, individuals, and the community.
+Together as colleagues, Prevent Suicide Hawai`i Task force members are able to provide support and resources.

 Prevent Suicide Hawai`i Task Force Statewide monthly meeting, 3rd Thursday, 2pm - 4pm, via zoom: dgoebert@hawaii.edu or rkaulukukui@hawaii.rr.com